hpi-swa-teaching/live-programming-systems/projects/eclipse-debugger/analysisPlan.md

 >Description of the implementation of live activities.
 Each implementation pattern should be described through its concrete incarnation in the system (including detailed and specific code or code references) and as an abstract concept.

 The sample code snippets shown in the following belong to the Eclipse git repository `git://git.eclipse.org/gitroot/platform/eclipse.platform.releng.aggregator.git` and its submodules with revision tag `Y20170105-1040`.
+We simplified the code snippets to highlight the most important parts by leaving out unimportant lines (indicated by '...').
+These snippets are only a glimpse into the complex implementation of the Eclipse Debugger and we do not claim it to be complete.

 #### Hot Code Replace
 Changing a method's body and saving the corresponding class file triggers a recompilation of the file.
 The resulting bytecode is submitted via a debug channel to the JVM of the running application.
 There, the bytecode of the affected method body is replaced on the fly.
 No restart is required.